 Integrating data and making it uniform across all challenges will be a big challenge and foremost challenge: Brands and companies, including political campaigners, have been successful in using various data sources to acquire information and details about the lives of their customers, clients, and citizens.
 This, in turn, has helped them to create and implement new strategies that are effective, engaging, and creative.
 Similarly, linking and leveraging data about healthcare facilities has the potential to help overall health standards by identifying effective treatment methods for patients.

-One of the biggest challenges in achieving this is the lack of standardization in the healthcare facilities industry.
+One of the biggest challenges in achieving standardization in the healthcare facilities industry is the lack of consistency in medical record software.
 This is because a lot of data exists in the medical field that is available in many different forms and types.
 Some of them include doctor’s notes within medical records, insurance claims, images from scans of patients, social media conversations related to health, and information from devices that include wearables and other similar devices.

 Besides this, the community of data collectors is equally unique and varied, making the integration process challenging.
 With so many people like providers, payers, employers, disease management companies, wellness facilities, and personalized genetic testing companies, coupled with social media, are all in some way or other collecting information about the health of patients.
 Additionally, patients are a source of a lot of information, making the process a step more difficult and demanding.